edgedb/edgedb/docs/stdlib/type.rst

     This operator returns the :ref:`introspection type
     <ref_eql_introspection>` corresponding to type provided as
     operand.
-It works well in combination with :eql:op:`TYPEOF`.
+It works well in combination with :eql:op:`typeof`.

-    Currently, the ``INTROSPECT`` operator only supports :ref:`scalar types <ref_datamodel_scalar_types>` and :ref:`object types
+    Currently, the ``introspect`` operator only supports :ref:`scalar types <ref_datamodel_scalar_types>` and :ref:`object types
     <ref_datamodel_object_types>`, but **not** the :ref:`collection
     types <ref_datamodel_collection_types>` as a valid operand.